Mushroom Pie, a Fantastic Vegetarian Main

 - Preheat the oven to 200°C (400°F).
 If the pan you’re using isn’t oven-safe, set aside a baking dish.

 - Whisk the arrowroot flour into the 2 tablespoons of water.
-Add this to the boiling liquid in the pan and stir quickly to combine.
+Add this to the boiling liquid in the pan while stirring, and stir quickly to combine.
 The sauce should thicken.1 tablespoon arrowroot flour + 1 tablespoon water

 Nutrition